MpumeleloNtobi/project-tsukuyomi/README.md

 ### Project Management

 We followed **Scrum** to organize weekly work.
-The project was divided into four sprints with defined goals, tasks, and deliverables.We used a great collaborative platform called [Linear](#linearurl) to achieve convenient collaboration and delegation of tasks.For each sprint:
+The project was divided into four sprints with defined goals, tasks, and deliverables.We used a great collaborative platform called [Linear](https://linear.app/sd-project/team/SD/cycles) to achieve convenient collaboration and delegation of tasks.For each sprint:

 - **Product Backlog :**  All planned feautures broken down into tasks
 - **Sprint Planning:** Goals and tasks chosen.
 - **Sprint board:** We used a Linear board to manage our sprints and tasks.
-See the Sprint Board for the Kanban-style view of our development workflow [here](#sprintboardviewUrl).
+See the Sprint Board for the Kanban-style view of our development workflow [here](https://linear.app/sd-project/team/SD/cycles).
-- **Burndown Chart:** Track progress each sprint (e.g., see Sprint 1 Burndown ).
+- **Burndown Chart:** Track progress each sprint (e.g., see Sprint 1 Burndown ).**More information and images of all the burndown charts see `/docs/burndowncharts` which shows images of charts for each sprint**
 - **Reviews/Retrospectives:** Demo sessions and feedback after each sprint

-To access our full records of all these on Linear and follow-up on this [See here](#ourlinearurl).
+To access our full records of all these on Linear and follow-up on this [See here](https://linear.app/sd-project/team/SD/cycles).

 </div><div style="background-color: #f1f8e9; padding: 20px; border-radius: 8px; margin: 20px 0;">